snowdj/stochastic_process_notes/_posts/2014-01-12-notes-lecture3.md

 We pick:

-- A likelihood model with densit $\ell(x|\theta)$ over each individual observation (a weight).
+- A likelihood model with density $\ell(x|\theta)$ over each individual observation (a weight).
 For example, a normal distribution (a bit broken since weights are positive, but should suffice for the purpose of exposition).
 - A base measure that is conjugate to $G\_0$, with density $p(\theta)$.
 As before, $\theta$ is a pair containing a real number (modelling a sub-population mean) and a positive real number (modelling a sub-population variance (or equivalently, precision, the inverse of the variance)).
 For example, a normal-inverse-gamma distribution.
 - Some hyper-parameters for this parametric prior, as well as an hyper-parameter $\alpha\_0$ for the Dirichlet prior.